 This is a big question to answer… but you gotta know…

 There are typically only a few that new bloggers try to decide between.
 What’s a platform?
 Yeah, I was there too.
-So there’s a “backend,” to your website, so you can go in to “edit” your site create blog posts, etc. There are pros and cons to them all.
+So there’s a “backend,” to your website, so you can go in to “edit” your site to create blog posts, etc. There are pros and cons to them all.
 “Blogger,” “SquareSpace,” and “WordPress” are typically the platforms that are the most popular.

-I’ve heard good things about Blogger and SquareSpace… HOWEVER, I’ve been told that if you believe you will want to potentially make money with your blog with ads, OWN your own blog, or even customize your blog with looks, settings, etc. WordPress is the way to go.
+I’ve heard good things about Blogger and SquareSpace… HOWEVER, I’ve been told that if you believe you will want to potentially make money with your blog with ads, OWN your own blog, or even customize your blog with looks, settings, etc. Wordpress is the way to go.

 Step 5.
 What should your blog look like?